Bully Stick Alternatives Dogs and Humans Absolutely Love!

 - Scaps are full of chrondroitin sulfate, glucosamine and collagen which can help aid joints.

-- Bison and Beef Scaps are crescent moon in shape and approximately 7-10 inches long and 2.5-4.0 inches wide so it takes the average dog about the same amount of time to consume a scap as it does a comparable sized bully stick.
+- Bison and Beef Scaps are crescent moon in shape and approximately 7-10 inches long and 2.5-4.0 inches wide so it takes the average dog about the same amount of time to consume a scap as it does a comparably sized bully stick.

 - For smaller dogs, GREAT DOG sells bison scapula cut into pieces as a product called Happy Joints.